kinglin/NotesOfDL/NN_DL/nn_dl.md

 ### Vectorization
 vectorization is to make your loop more efficient<br>
-the loop in our program is to calculate $\omega_i*x_i$, so we have to write a for loop from 1 to n to calculate.
+the loop in our program is to calculate $\omega_i*x_i$ , so we have to write a for loop from 1 to n to calculate.
 But if we use vectorization, the procedure will become a line time a colume in matrix, just like $\omega^T*X$, because the CPU can use parallel thread to do this work.
 In python, the method is numpy.dot($\omega,x$).
 Following are the code.
 ```
 import numpy as np
 import time